Payroll Perspectives — Episode 2, Bettina Wong

 In my own experience… the most significant changes in payroll over the last couple of years is keeping up with the post-Covid effect.
 This includes usual legislation and Company policy changes as hybrid and remote work is more common, retaining talent through introducing various Company benefits that ties with Payroll.
 More payroll tax levies introduced, such as mental health levies in VIC and QLD.

+The rollout of STP2 had been a significant change as it required a lot of implementation and testing, though it’s not something I was heavily involved in as our Payroll is managed externally.
 A noticeable change is also the technological shift.
 Many payroll functions have shifted towards automation and digitalisation to streamline processes, enhance accuracy, and improve efficiency.
 This includes adopting cloud-based payroll systems, self-service portals, and AI-driven analytics to optimise payroll operations.

 When I was at the TAPS Conference, I was surprised to see such smart innovations in action, and how it demonstrated how technology is revolutionising the payroll space.
 I think the biggest changes are yet to come!